amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 )
 ```

-In Amethyst, inputs can be either scalar inputs (a button that is either
-pressed or not), or axes (a range that represents an analog controller stick or
+In Amethyst, inputs can either be axes (a range that represents an analog
-relates two buttons as opposite ends of a range).
+controller stick or relates two buttons as opposite ends of a range), or actions
+(also known as scalar input - a button that is either pressed or not).
-In this file, we're creating two axes: W and S will move the
+In this file, we're creating the inputs to move each paddle up (`pos:`) or down
+(`neg:`) on the vertical axis: **W** and **S** for the left paddle, and the **Up**
-left paddle up and down, and the Up and Down arrow keys will move the right
+and **Down** arrow keys for the right paddle.
-paddle up and down.
+We name them `"left_paddle"` and `"right_paddle"`, which will allow us to
+refer to them by name in the code when we will need to read their respective values
+to update positions.

-Next, we'll add an input bundle to the game's `Application` object, that
+Next, we'll add an `InputBundle` to the game's `Application` object, that
-contains an input handler system which captures inputs and maps them to the
+contains an `InputHandler` system which captures inputs, and maps them to the
 axes we defined.
 Let's make the following changes to `main.rs`.

 ```rust,no_run,noplaypen